yezarniko/dotfiles/README.md

 `export QT_STYLE_OVERRIDE=Breeze`
 `export QT_QPA_PLATFORMTHEME=qt5ct`

-If you want to use dracula with kvantum engine, replace Breeze with Kvantum.
+If you want to use dracula with kvantum engine, replace `Breeze` with `Kvantum`.
 And then run `kvantummanager` and change theme.

 ### Fonts
 The fonts I mostly use are `Roboto` and `mononoki Nerd Font`.